Last Updated on

 For the time being, the most travel I will be doing is going to be relegated to DuPage and Cook counties, the areas in and outside of Chicago.
+I did find a way to escape to Alsace and Mexico for a few days, but I spent a lot of time incredibly anxious.
 Most days, I will be either at work or here at home, trying to maintain a medication schedule, fulfill copious chores around the house, and try not to go crazy.
 My mom has approximately 50 different house plants that all need water either every other day or every week.
 The air conditioning broke sometime when she was in the hospital and the filter on the fish tank isn’t working.
 There is also the business that we own that requires lots of time and where we have leaned on our employees more than we’d like to.
 I haven’t worked out in about two weeks and I’m starting to feel really dejected about it so hopefully that will be the first routine that I get back.

 It has been almost a year since I started this travel blog and had really high hopes for this summer.
 I’ve canceled at least a handful of meetings and have not followed up with the meetings I have had because this has consumed my life and my schedule.
 All travel plans are on hold and I guess I need to look into trip insurance for the future.
 As is expected, my anxiety about leaving the area is running really high and I just can’t resolve it right now.